 THE SILVER LINING // Relaxing.
 Nice Beaches.
 Close to the Airport.
 Close to Uluwatu and Bukit Peninsular beaches.
 Close enough to go to Kuta/Legian/Seminyak area, say even every few days of your holiday.

 ACCOMMODATION // Predominantly mid-range to luxury hotels and villas.
 Read More.

 TYPE OF HOLIDAY // Family, Couples, Luxury, Romantic, Weddings, Honeymoons.

 READ MORE // Find all of our Jimbaran Blog Posts here.

-A Day At Jimbaran Bay
+A Day In Jimbaran

 Nice and early: Start your day with a visit to Jimbaran Bay Fish Markets

-Breakfast: Have a look at how the locals shop at Jimbaran Markets and try a traditional balinese breakfast
+Breakfast: Have a look at how the locals shop at Jimbaran Markets and try a traditional Balinese breakfast